 MacKillop Catholic College is dedicated in a special way to Saint Mary of the Cross MacKillop whose passionate human response to need transformed the lives she touched and built the Kingdom of God.
 The College aims to create a climate where all are valued for their unique gifts, and served according to their individual needs; where inclusivity, respect, courage, integrity and compassion are accepted as the guiding principles of all relationships and undertakings.
 At MacKillop Catholic College education is the medium through which young people are called to discipleship.
-At the College we recognise that we are called to serve others through our active engagement in outreach and service and follow Jesus as St Mary MacKillop demonstrated.
-In this way, the Catholic Community of MacKillop will enrich and transform the wider community of Palmerston and surrounding rural areas.

 In April 2011, John Holland, Construction Supervisors, took possession of the College site on Farrar Boulevard in the new suburb of Johnston.
 Information sessions were held for the Year 6 students from Sacred Heart Catholic Primary School, Palmerston, and St. Francis of Assisi Catholic Primary School, Humpty Doo.

 After a national candidate search campaign, Lauretta Graham was announced as the Foundation Principal of MacKillop Catholic College.
 Lauretta’s experience as the Foundation Principal of St Andrew’s College in Cairns was of tremendous benefit during the final stages of preparing for the opening of the College.
 Lauretta began her new position early in October 2011, and and for the remainder of 2011 was based at Sacred Heart Catholic Primary School, Palmerston, where she met with parents and conducted enrolment interviews.